Freethought: Germany

 Jugendweihe is a German coming of age ceremony.
 Photograph from early 20th century.

 In Germany, during the period 1815–1848 and before the March Revolution, the resistance of citizens against the dogma of the church increased.
 In 1844, under the influence of Johannes Ronge and Robert Blum, belief in the rights of man, tolerance among men, and humanism grew, and by 1859 they had established the Bund Freireligiöser Gemeinden Deutschlands (literally Union of Free Religious Communities of Germany), an association of persons who consider themselves to be religious without adhering to any established and institutionalized church or sacerdotal cult.
 This union still exists today, and is included as a member in the umbrella organization of free humanists.
 In 1881 in Frankfurt am Main, Ludwig Büchner established the Deutscher Freidenkerbund (German Freethinkers League) as the first German organization for atheists and agnostics.
 In 1892 the Freidenker-Gesellschaft and in 1906 the Deutscher Monistenbund were formed.

-Free thought organizations developed the "Jugendweihe" (literally Youth consecration), a secular "confirmation" ceremony, and atheist funeral rites.
+Freethought organizations developed the "Jugendweihe" (literally Youth consecration), a secular "confirmation" ceremony, and atheist funeral rites.
 The Union of Freethinkers for Cremation was founded in 1905, and the Central Union of German Proletariat Freethinker in 1908.
 The two groups merged in 1927, becoming the German Freethinking Association in 1930.

-More "bourgeois" organizations declined after World War I, and "proletarian" free thought groups proliferated, becoming an organization of socialist parties.
-European socialist free thought groups formed the International of Proletarian Freethinkers (IPF) in 1925.
+More "bourgeois" organizations declined after World War I, and "proletarian" freethought groups proliferated, becoming an organization of socialist parties.
+European socialist freethought groups formed the International of Proletarian Freethinkers (IPF) in 1925.
 Activists agitated for Germans to disaffiliate from their respective Church and for secularization of elementary schools; between 1919–1921 and 1930–1932 more than 2.5 million Germans, for the most part supporters of the Social Democratic and Communist parties, gave up church membership.
 Conflict developed between radical forces including the Soviet League of the Militant Godless and Social Democratic forces in Western Europe led by Theodor Hartwig and Max Sievers.
 In 1930 the Soviet and allied delegations, following a walk-out, took over the IPF and excluded the former leaders.

-Following Hitler's rise to power in 1933, most free thought organizations were banned, though some right-wing groups that worked with so-called Völkische Bünde (literally "ethnic" associations with nationalist, xenophobic and very often racist ideology) were tolerated by the Nazis until the mid-1930s.
+Following Hitler's rise to power in 1933, most freethought organizations were banned, though some right-wing groups that worked with so-called Völkische Bünde (literally "ethnic" associations with nationalist, xenophobic and very often racist ideology) were tolerated by the Nazis until the mid-1930s.